Skip to main content

 Frequently Asked Questions

 Yes.
 Texas has a statewide ban on texting while driving (Texas Transportation Code Section 545.4251).
-DFW cities including Dallas, Fort Worth, Arlington, and Irving go further with full hands-free ordinances that prohibit holding any phone behind the wheel.
+Several DFW suburbs — including Denton, Frisco, and Rowlett — go further with full hands-free ordinances that prohibit holding any phone behind the wheel, and all Texas school zones are hands-free.
 Fines start at $25-$200, escalate with prior offenses, and a citation typically raises insurance 5-15% at renewal.

 Stay Legal on DFW Roads